Vitamin A is an essential nutrient in our body.

-It is a fat-soluble vitamin that found in animal products as preformed vitamin A (retinol) and in fruit and vegetables as the provitamin A, beta-carotene.
+Vitamin A is a fat-soluble nutrient found in animal products as preformed vitamin A (retinol) and in fruit and vegetables as the provitamin A, beta-carotene.

-- Vitamin A required for regulating the growth and specialization of almost all cells in the human body.
+Vitamin A is required for regulating the growth and specialization of almost all cells in the human body.

-The recommended dietary allowance (RDA) is 700 micrograms of retinol activity equivalents (μg RAE)/day for women and 900 μg RAE/day for men.
+The recommended dietary allowance (RDA) for vitamin A is 700 micrograms of retinol activity equivalents (μg RAE)/day for women and 900 μg RAE/day for men.

 Age | Male | Female | Pregnancy | Lactation |